 Food security allowance:

-There is a provision made by this act for the people who did not avail any of the benefits under above mentioned schemes.
-Those people are entitled to get food security allowance.
+There is a provision made by this act for the people who did not avail of any of the benefits under the above-mentioned schemes.
+Those people are entitled to get a food security allowance.

 Reforms in the Public Distribution System:

 Reforms are necessary for the effective implementation of any scheme or any act.
 There were many reforms which were made related to the Public distribution system.
 These were doorstep delivery of the food grains, linkage of Aadhar cards for the identification of the beneficiaries.
 All these modifications were made in the Public Distribution System for the effective implementation of the act.